How to get there:

 Delicate Arch at Arches National Park

 Arches National Park is a must-see in Utah.
-The views at the end are very cool!
-We did think that this hike was one of the easiest we did on the trip.
+The views at the end are seriously breathtaking.
+We did think that this hike was one of the easiest we did on the trip, which just makes it all the more worth it.

 Bitsy’s Brew Coffee and Waffles

-Another breakfast spot recommendation from the hotel.
-My mouth waters just thinking about the waffles and coffee!
+Another breakfast spot recommendation from the hotel—my mouth waters just thinking about the waffles and coffee.
+If you’re looking for a super good breakfast spot on your Utah and Colorado road trip, it needs to be this one.
 Breakfast spots in Moab are packed so this was a hidden gem and we didn’t even have to wait in line.

 Castle Creek Winery

 The views were amazing here.
-The tasting is inside and costs $1.
-Afterwards, you can buy a bottle of wine and sit outside to enjoy the amazing scenery.
+The tasting is inside and costs $1—yep, you read that right.
+Afterwards, you can buy a bottle of wine and sit outside to enjoy the amazing scenery (or take home to enjoy later!).

 Pro tip: Go later in the day so you can eat at the restaurant next to the winery and soak up the views.